boyurby/bubbleSheetScanner/README.md

     - The answer field is now accurately aligned with the template
     - The answer field is segmented into 5 regions (one for each option)
     - The darkest region is considered to be marked by the student.
-The answer for this question is obtained
+The answer to this question is obtained
   - All data associated with this paper are obtained
 - All data associated with this raw image are obtained